6 Natural Remedies for Migraine Relief At Home

 Make Your Life a Cleanse

-As a functional medicine practitioner, I specialize in finding natural remedies and alternative solutions to a wide range of health problems, and migraine headaches are one of them.
-These are my favorite simple tools for alleviating migraine symptoms effectively.
+As a functional medicine practitioner, I specialize in finding natural remedies for headaches and migraines.
+Below are my favorite simple tools for migraine relief at home.

-My patients are often shocked to hear that their headaches might be connected to the foods they’re eating.
-But the truth is, food intolerances can cause a slew of health issues, including migraines (2).
-In fact, one study even showed that migraine occurrences decreased (3) in those who did an elimination diet.
+Your headaches might be connected to the foods you’re eating.
+Food intolerances can cause a slew of health issues, including migraines (1).
+In fact, one study even showed that migraine occurrences decreased (2) in those who did an elimination diet.
 What’s an elimination diet?
 It’s a process that involves eliminating common problem foods for a certain period of time, and then adding foods back in one-by-one and observing your symptoms.
 This can help you pinpoint exactly which foods your body gets along with, and even more importantly, which ones it doesn’t.
-You may find that gluten, alcohol, or certain preservatives are to blame for your migraines.
 My book, The Inflammation Spectrum, walks you through exactly how to do an elimination diet.

-Magnesium might not be the trendiest supplement around, but it’s the fourth most abundant mineral in your body and essential for a ton of different bodily functions, including blood sugar regulation, muscle contraction, and relaxation of the blood vessels that tense up during a migraine.
+Magnesium is the fourth most abundant mineral in your body and essential for a ton of different bodily functions.
 Knowing this, it won’t come as a huge surprise that up to 50% of migraine sufferers are deficient in magnesium and as much as 60% of sufferers have genetic mutations that inhibit magnesium metabolism.

 The good news is that eating more magnesium-rich foods — like dark leafy greens, nuts and seeds, and fatty fish like salmon — can help.
-You can also purchase powdered magnesium supplements that can be added to a glass of water or smoothies for more targeted relief during a migraine.
-Some migraine clinics even administer IV magnesium sulfate for acute migraines!
+You can also try powdered magnesium supplements or try IV magnesium sulfate.
 When it comes to migraines, magnesium is a “must try.”

 - Spend 30 minutes each day without your phone.
 Lock it in a closet or put it in a drawer and spend that time reading, journaling, or walking.